ashu-jay/ashu-jay.github.io/README.md

 Original website hosted on [ashwinjayendra.com](https://www.ashwinjayendra.com)

 If you have any concerns or improvements to be made on this website, or if you have any ideas for mini games to be added to the website, contact me on [LinkedIn](https://www.linkedin.com/in/ashwin-jayendra-610554218/)!

+Current ideas:
+- Image reordering of places I've been